Discovery Bible Study

 This creates a basis for worship and praise, and for leaning on one another as a community.

 Optionally, ask the group how they have applied last week’s lesson and with whom they shared.
-This introduces accountability to the group.
+This introduces loving accountability to the group.

-Now turn to the passage for the week.
+Now turn to the passage.

 After the retelling, ask the group if anyone has anything to add to the retelling, or if anyone saw something different in the passage.